souravrrp/Create-Responsibility-From-API-PLSQL/ReadME.txt

 2. Uplaod the Data for username, Responsibility name and ADD/END for start or end a responsibility where flag is null.
 3. Execute the Package Body
 4. Execute the Package Procedure.
-4. Execute the Package.Procedure combindly.
+4. Execute the Package.Procedure combinedly.

+Let's go.
+Enjoy with PL/SQL.